 A retired professional surfer (longboard) Shea serves as Sergeant-at-arms for the Swami’s Surfing Association.
 Along with three Rob Machado Festival wins under his belt, he also is a three-time CSF champion, and a two-time NSSA College Nationals finalist.
 Shea has successfully coached two ISA champion longboarders and four California State champion high school competitors and is now Torrey Pines High School Surf Club coach.
 Born and raised in Cardiff, California, he attended MiraCosta College studying Art History of Oceana and Small Business Management.
 He has a human resources background and currently works as an advisor/auditor in the hospitality industry.
 His focus is on bringing the younger surfing generation to the museum as well with promoting and organizing special events.

 Born in Santa Monica California, Schildge spent his summers on Catalina Island the late 50’ s early 60’ s, diving for coins at Avalon.
 He learned to surf at Santa Monica, becoming a competitive swimmer in high school and Jr. College.
 Schildge created his own advertising and graphic art business.
-An accomplished professional photographer, he is also competitive bodysurfer competing in the World Bodysurfing Championships and helping organize a bodysurf contest in France.
+An accomplished professional photographer, he is also competitive bodysurfer competing in the World Bodysurfing Championships and helped organize the sport of Bodysurfing in France every year in September for 10 years from 1988-1998.
 In 2014 Schildge curated the bodysurfing exhibit and has since curated several others including the Wave Buoy in collaboration with Scripps Institute of Oceanography, a Bodysurf/Handboard exhibit, a surf wax exhibit and a kid’ s exhibit.
 He is a graduate of San Diego State University with a degree in Graphic Arts.

 Mike Burner was instrumental in the building construction and development of CSM’s current location, acting as liason with the City of Oceanside.
 Growing up in Pacific Beach in the 1950s, Mike started surfing in 1957 on a 9′ 10″ balsa board.
 He worked as a glasser for legendary board-building firm Gordon and Smith, and was a charter member of both the Pacific Beach and WindanSea Surf Clubs.
 In 1963 he won the West Coast Surf Championship paddleboard relay race and that same year competed in the World Surf Championship at Makaha, Hawaii.
 He served in the San Diego Fire Department for 35 years and retired as Deputy Fire Chief-Fire Operations